matt5834/course-in-a-box/modules/melody/_posts/2000-01-06-develop-a-melody.markdown

 ###Feedback
-Go to the topic on Developing a Melody [here](http://discourse.yciw.net/t/techniques-for-developing-a-melody/33?u=matt) and post a reply.
+Go to the topic on Developing a Melody and post a reply. <a class="btn btn-primary" target="_blank" href="http://discourse.yciw.net/t/techniques-for-developing-a-melody/33?u=matt"><i class="fa fa-weixin"></i> Develop a Melody Topic</a>
 Let us know if you have any thoughts about this step.
 If you're doing this with your students did they find anything that was difficult?
 Helpful?